 Last week, in Hendrix v.
 Burns, the Maryland Court of Special Appeals dealt with the question of what plaintiffs’ lawyers can admit into evidence in a car accident case when the defendant stipulates to liability.

-But, the best thing that can happen for the plaintiff is for the defense lawyer to deny responsibility in a case, because it diminishes the defense lawyer’s credibility on the scope of the plaintiff’s injuries.
+But, the best thing that can happen for the plaintiff is for the defense lawyer to deny responsibility in a case because it diminishes the defense lawyer’s credibility on the plaintiff’s injuries.
 If you are plaintiffs’ counsel, you want to get the jury mad at the defendant.
 Jurors give more money when they are mad.
 This is hard in traffic collision cases because it is hard for jurors to get mad at a negligent driver who makes what they can perceive to be an accident that they could easily make themselves.

-Smart attorneys for plaintiff frame the case not as an accident, but a choice the defendant made.
+Smart attorneys for plaintiff frame the case, not as an accident, but a choice the defendant made.
 “The defendant in this case chose not to pay attention.”
-But, still, we all know that we have failed to pay attention while driving and it could have, under the wrong circumstances, lead to a car accident.
+But still, we all know that we have failed to pay attention while driving and it could have, under the wrong circumstances, lead to a car accident.

 State Farm did what they should do, file a motion in limine to exclude the introduction of evidence that the defendant was drunk, that he had been involved in a “road rage” incident with another driver and was crazily chasing that driver when he ran the red light, that defendant attempted to flee after the accident, and also that his criminal record included DUI convictions.